 As Koleci tells it, the company consulted people who lived outside the Zall Gjoçaj region and would not be affected by the plant.
 The company obtained permission to use a percentage of the river on the condition that it left some water for the people of Zall Gjoçaj.
 It also emerged that the company had informed local authorities that they should be allowed to use all the water from the river, claiming that the locals were not actually using it.

 At the moment, no water is left for the villagers, and their way of life has been disrupted – potentially forever.
-The villagers did not trust the company, righlty so, because the plant has already disrupted their way of life forever.
+The villagers did not trust the company, rightly so, because the plant has already disrupted their way of life forever.

 “They promised us that their project would bring development to our region, that we would benefit from the plant.
 But in reality, they don’t care about us,” states Koleci.